malb/oxford-lattice-school-lessons/README.md

 ### Lab 1: Constructions (Martin+Léo, 120 minutes, Wed)

+- Léo

-- Sage lecture (introduction.org)
+- Sage lecture (Martin)

 1. Design and Implementation of LWE Encryption
   a.
 Make a script that compute the security level in practice
   b.
-Optimize in practice the parameter for the scheme designe in HW 1
+Optimise in practice the parameter for the scheme design
   c.
 Implement the full scheme: KeyGen, Enc, Dec

 2. (opt) Gaussian Sampling